thuvaragans/proitzen-practical-test/README.md

 ## API Examples

-These are example requests and responses for the GET API endpoints.
+These are example requests and responses for the API endpoints.
 You can use them in Postman or any API client.

-### Get All Contacts
+### 1. Get All Contacts
 - **Method:** GET
 - **URL:** `http://localhost:5000/contacts`